8ta4/quest/README.md

 ## Setup

 > How do I install it?
-(Planned)

-TODO: Add a link to the Chrome Web Store where the `quest` extension can be installed.

-You can install it from [here]().
+You can install it from [here](https://chromewebstore.google.com/detail/quest/pbgjongjakhehokeemfciihdpdlmgche).

 ## Usage